Would we be able to make an appointment to see your place?

 Do you accept ‘aggressive’ dogs?

 Unfortunately we cannot accommodate ‘aggressive’ dogs for the safety of both our staff and our guests.
-If you dog has behavioural issues, we can set up a time to meet and assess the dog individually.
-Dogs with anxiety or fear aggression can be accommodated, but it truly is a case by case basis.
+If your dog has behavioural issues, we can set up a time to meet and assess the dog individually.
+Dogs with anxiety or fear aggression may be accommodated, but it truly is a case by case basis.
 Contact us to discuss this further.

 What should I bring when I check in my pet for overnight boarding?

 We have a welcome package that will be sent to you upon booking your pets’ stay with us.
-For for reference purposes, we suggest the following:
+It will include all the things to bring, and things to leave at home.
+For quick reference purposes, we suggest the following:

 - Vaccination records (these may be emailed ahead of time, or brought with you upon check in)